Why IT should use business analytics, not just provide it for everyone else

-There are many practical use cases that illustrate the value IT business analytics can provide to ITSM as well as the enterprise they serve as a whole.
+There are many practical use cases that illustrate the value IT business analytics can provide to IT Service Management (ITSM)as well as the enterprise they serve as a whole.

-- Mining unstructured data, allowing for smarter management practices, such as more efficient incident resolution through the use of natural language processing
+- Mine unstructured data to allow for smarter management practices, such as more efficient incident resolution through the use of natural language processing

-- Moving from reactive reports to proactive analytics, allowing IT teams to drive meaningful changes that can lead to better visibility of the health of the organization
+- Move from reactive reports to proactive analytics to allow IT teams to drive meaningful changes that can lead to better visibility of the health of the organization

-- Gaining the ability to reveal the root causes of IT incidents, reducing the rate of recurring problems
+- Gain the ability to reveal the root causes of IT incidents to reduce the rate of recurring problems

-- Optimizing workflows in a way that can lead to a dramatic reduction in IT incidents overall
+- Optimize workflows in a way that can lead to a dramatic reduction in IT incidents overall

-- Obtaining transparency within your ITSM vendor relationships, allowing for more objective evaluation of services
+- Obtain transparency within your ITSM vendor relationships to allow for more objective evaluation of services

 - Better change management through visibility of change risks and an objective record of failure rates

-- Avoiding major incidents altogether thanks to change risk prediction and overall incident reduction strategies
+- Avoid major incidents altogether thanks to change risk prediction and overall incident reduction strategies

-- Creating greater opportunities for innovation within IT, allowing those with the most domain knowledge to have a greater voice in crucial technology decisions
+- Create greater opportunities for innovation within IT to allow those with the most domain knowledge to have a greater voice in crucial technology decisions